Gorge, 2016

 An un-mountain

-In the essay ‘The Echo of the Mountain’, Arnheim makes more than one analogy to compare works of art with works of nature.
-Whether drawing upon knowledge, lived experience, intuition or the imagination, Arnheim brings mountains to mind, to consider the creative act of an artist, as an act of personification, in which, the artist attributes human characteristics onto something non-human, as a means to ’embody’ the ‘dynamic…nature’ of indeterminate events, making the art work a symbol of mental strength, in which, the viewer can confront life’s ‘mysteries and problems…challenges, threats’.
+Across this series of essays Arnheim makes more than one analogy to compare works of art with works of nature.
+Whether drawing upon knowledge, lived experience, intuition or the imagination, Arnheim considers the creative act of an artist as an act of personification, wherein, the artist attributes human characteristics onto something non-human, by ’embody[ing]’ the ‘dynamic’ nature of indeterminate events, and he defines the art work as a symbol of mental strength, in which, the viewer can confront life’s ‘mysteries and problems…challenges, threats’.

 Illustrating the artist’s world as ‘a forest of symbols’, Arnheim states: